cgreene200/osTicket-Post-Installation-Configuration/README.md

 # **osTicket Project**:
 ## In this project, osTicket will be further configured and customized.
-## I will learn how to use osTicket as, an administrator, a helpdesk technician and as a customer.
+## A user will learn how to use osTicket as, an administrator, a helpdesk technician and as a customer.

 ## What Azure resources will be used in this project?
 * Azure Virtual Machine (Windows 10)